 b.
-The University and clinical education setting reserves the right to review any other information prior to or during the course of the program, that may have a bearing on the student's ability to function safely.
+The University and clinical education settings reserves the right to review any other information prior to or during the program, that may have a bearing on the student's ability to function safely.
 The ARRT reviews convicted misdemeanors and convicted felonies which may prevent individuals to take the national certification exam.
 Below is an example of the application questions.